Frequently Asked Questions

 What made you decide on the PlayStation D-pad/Joystick position?

-REvolve currently uses an inside joystick position, similar to a PlayStation controller.
+The REvolve prototype uses an inside joystick position, similar to a PlayStation controller.
 This is because the original design was aimed at PS2.

 Will there be a left-handed trackball version?